annexi-strayline/AURA-docs/source/quick_start/using_an_aura_package.rst

 .. seealso::

-    To learn more about how AURA repositories work, and what is special about Repository 1, please see the :doc:`<../concepts/repositories>` explainer.
+    To learn more about how AURA repositories work, and what is special about Repository 1, please see the :doc:`repositories <../concepts/repositories>` explainer.

 Lets create the repository for AURA by creating the **aura-repository_2.ads** package spec: